tomalmog/ai-skill-showcase/README.md

 # AI Skill Showcase

+# Submissions are closed!
+Thank you for applying to SEE-DR!

 Welcome! 👋

 This repository is designed as a lightweight take-home assessment to help us get to know your skills with AI/ML, Python, and Git workflows.